Get active outside with this movement skills scavenger hunt

 Editor’s note: This article was originally published on July 30, 2015.

-2 responses to “Turn your kids into active nature ninjas with this fun twist on a scavenger hunt
+2 responses to “Get active outside with this movement skills scavenger hunt

 1. Love it!
 This is adaptable no matter where you live.
 Open ended and creative – the kids can even get on board by looking at their surroundings and coming up ideas for the group to do.
 Thanks!